 5. Eating: When to Feed

 Unfortunately, some dogs just don’t do well on car trips.
 If you haven’t traveled with your pup, you won’t know how he’ll respond to a long drive until you do.
 In this case, I’d suggest bringing plastic wraps in the event your dog has to vomit.
 Wrap the area where your dog will be to protect the interior of the car.
 I’d also suggest you not feed your dog a full meal at least 8 hours before the trip; consider smaller bites more frequently to monitor his health.
+Do not forget about water for your puppy, especially in the summer hot day.

 6. Secure Your Pet’s Crate